 Although there is no regulatory requirement for compliance programmes, many companies in China have already incorporated compliance efforts into their internal control mechanisms to ensure compliance with a variety of laws designed for commercial bribery prevention and detection, anti-monopoly, employment and personal information protection.
 Specific compliance roles and responsibilities within a company are becoming increasingly prominent.

 A practical reason for implementing compliance programmes is mitigating and reducing liability for legal violations.
 For example, in criminal cases where employees are committing crimes in the name of the company, a well implemented compliance programme is likely to negate the company's involvement and knowledge of the criminal conduct to some extent, and be used to corroborate evidence in the company's favour.
-Likewise, for administrative violations such as commercial bribery, the AMRs will consider a compliance programme as an important factor in evaluating the company's legal liabilities.
+In addition, for administrative violations such as commercial bribery, AMRs will consider a compliance programme to be an important factor when evaluating the company's legal liabilities.

 On 2 November 2018, the State-owned Assets Supervision and Administration Commission of the State Council, which is the governing authority for all the state-owned enterprises in China, released compliance guidance for all state-owned enterprises.
 Although this compliance guidance is mainly applicable to state-owned enterprises, other companies could benefit from using it as a major reference for establishing a solid compliance system.
 A wider range of compliance issues are identified as the key focuses, including anti-corruption and bribery, and anti-unfair competition.
 Specific requirements include policymaking, establishing risk identification and response systems, compliance review, strengthening accountability, regular compliance trainings, compliance evaluation and continuous improvements.